duke-compsci290-spring2018/final-project-team-58/README.md

 ### Additional Information

-* The responses from the usability testing of the app can be found in the **usability-tests** folder in the main directory.
+* The usability testing was performed with 3 different participants using a Google Form to collect feedback.
+The responses from the usability testing of the app can be found in the **usability-tests** folder in the main directory.
+There are two versions of the same file in two different formats: CSV file **usability-testing-results.csv** and Excel file **usability-testing-results.xlsx**.
+All 3 responses are contained in both files.

 * The backup Firebase database JSON file used to reset the database if needed can be found in **src/assets/data/firebase-template.json**